Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

-The monthly auto loan payment will not change with a CPI policy, but RBFCU adds the premium to the loan balance and the member must pay the loan in full before the lien is released on the collateral.
-Since RBFCU adds the CPI premium to the loan balance, this could result in a balloon amount due at the end of the loan.
+The monthly loan payment does not change, but we add the premium to the loan balance and the member must pay the loan in full before we can release the lien on the collateral.
+Since we add the CPI premium to the loan balance, this change can result in a balloon amount due at the end of the loan.

 • How do members know if a Collateral Protection Insurance (CPI) policy has been placed on their auto loan?